-Workplace By Facebook Grows, Time to Migrate From SharePoint 2010, More News
+Workplace by Facebook Grows, Time to Migrate From SharePoint 2010, More News

 Hyland Strengthens OnBase Integration With SAP

-Finally, this week, Cleveland, Ohio-based Hyland, has just upgraded its accounts payable (AP) automation solution for SAP with an enhanced integration between the OnBase platform and SAP.
+Finally, this week, Cleveland, Ohio-based Hyland has just upgraded its accounts payable (AP) automation solution for SAP with an enhanced integration between the OnBase platform and SAP.

 Hyland AP Automation for SAP improves the approval and posting of invoices with advanced data integration, increases visibility for documents and data, and provides flexible automation options to remove manual steps and accelerate the procure-to-pay process.

 The enhanced integration now includes SAP native invoice Business Application Programming Interface (BAPI) calls as well as industry-leading intelligent capture from Brainware.
 Brainware lets customers leverage human-like intelligence to capture, validate and deliver invoice information back to their ERP.
-Its small addition but automating manual, error-prone processes is what the digital workplace is all about
+It's a small addition but automating manual, error-prone processes is what the digital workplace is all about.